The Best of Dublin 2018

 GUINNESS STOREHOUSE • Ireland’s most popular tourist attraction attracts more than a million people every year.
 Have a pint of the black stuff on the top-floor Gravity Bar, with its 360 degree views of this dirty old town.

 MARSH’S LIBRARY • Unchanged for three centuries, this perfectly preserved library of the early Enlightenment, with its original oak bookcases, houses more than 25,000 rare books.
-Don’t go to St Patrick’s Cathedral without visiting this hidden gem just around the corner.
+Just around the corner from St Patrick’s Cathedral.

-NATIONAL GALLERY OF IRELAND • Caravaggio, Picasso and Goya can all be found in this very grand gallery, and it’s free.
+NATIONAL GALLERY OF IRELAND • Caravaggio, Picasso and Goya can all be found in this very grand – and beautifully restored – gallery.
 Check out Jack B Yeats, brother of the poet W.B. (they didn’t get on).
 His Liffey Swim is perhaps the definitive Dublin painting.
-Nice café too.

-NATIONAL MUSEUM • Well over 100 years old, the National Museum is free, huge, seriously impressive and typically overlooked by beer-swilling visitors.
+NATIONAL MUSEUM • Free, huge, seriously impressive and typically overlooked by beer-swilling visitors.
 Ignore them.
 If you leave Dublin without seeing the Ardagh chalice you are a prize gobdaw.

 NATIONAL LIBRARY • The William Butler Yeats exhibition is free – and fantastic.
 And we love the library itself, which features in Ulysses (but of course, you knew that, right?) and has hardly changed since 1877.
 Serenity and cultural smarts in a world gone Lady Gaga.

 ROYAL HIBERNIAN ACADEMY • This stunning art gallery is where to see work by leading contemporary artists.
-Once headquartered on Lower Abbey Street, the RHA was burnt down during the Easter Rising and is now housed on Ely Place.
 Black poloneck not essential.

 SCIENCE GALLERY • An exhibition space in which art and science are free, indeed encouraged, to make out together.
 Now they’re planning identikit branches all over the world.
 Clever, eh?